 One thing should be at the forefront of your website: your audience.
 Remember, you’re not building the website you personally want, but the website that speaks to your audience!
 To make sure you’re 100% clear on who your key audience is, we recommend taking the time to specifically define them.

 Having a specific audience defined makes it easier to understand what they want and need from your website.
 And if you’re working with developers, it will help them better understand your website goals.
-First step for building a website that converts?
+The first step for building a website that converts?
 Figuring out who it is that needs converting.

 Who Are Your Ideal Customers?